mar-vyn23/doc-copilot-ai/README.md

 - Analytics on frequently asked questions & documentation gaps.
 - Building web portal where users log in, upload/search documents, and ask questions.

+# Overview of how it will work
+This is to help you understand the codebase.
+## Deployment

+Two docker containers will be used to run the project:
+- 'frontend' - will serve Streamlit app
+- 'backend' - will serve RESTFUL API which will handle search queries

+Use `docker compose up` to start the project.

+# Project Roadmap & Todo List

+## High Priority
+- [ ] foundation (security + ingestion + search)

+## Medium Priority
+- [ ] enhancements that make it more useful.

+## Low Priority
+- [ ] add-ons/future expansion.

+---
+**Legend:**
+- [x] Todo
+- [ ] Completed

 > This is a **work-in-progress project**.
 Contributions and ideas are welcome!